niftools/blender_niftools_addon/docs/user/features/iosettings/export.rst

 This section explains the import and export settings.

 .. warning::
-   Only a subset of these settings are currently supported even though they have been documented.
+   Only a subset of these settings is currently supported even though they have been documented.
    This is due to the fact that they are ported directly from the old plugin and as such, will functionally remain the same.